 The Forbidden City overlooks yet another monumental space in China: Tiananmen Square, one of the largest public plazas in world.
 Not surprisingly, it was completed around the same time as the Imperial Palace.
 Long a meeting place for the Chinese, it has hosted celebrations and protests and everything in between.
 It is also a great source of nationalist pride: the Great Hall of the People, National Museum of China, Monument to the People’s Heroes, and the Mao Zedong Mausoleum are all here, each impressive in its own right.

 China’s manmade wonders truly make the spirit soar.
 But perhaps its most inspiring sight was forged by the forces of nature.
 The Yangtze River is the world’s third longest waterway, coursing some 4,000 miles from the glaciers of the Tibetan plateau into the East China Sea at Shanghai.
 Surely, the river’s length is remarkable.
 But more spellbinding are the gorges that it has carved into China’s landscape: Qutang, Wuxia, and Xiling.
 They make for a dramatic cruise through a fabled landscape that the Chinese hold dear.
-See the accompanying article to learn more about this astonishing waterway.

 It’s the Little Things